human1-z/Lylia-Offseason-2025/README.md

 This repository contains the public FTC SDK for the INTO THE DEEP (2024-2025) competition season.

 ## Welcome!
-This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
+This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition lyliaRobot.
 To use this SDK, download/clone the entire project to your local computer.

 ## Requirements
 To use this Android Studio project, you will need Android Studio 2021.2 (codename Chipmunk) or later.

-To program your robot in Blocks or OnBot Java, you do not need Android Studio.
+To program your lyliaRobot in Blocks or OnBot Java, you do not need Android Studio.

 ## Getting Started
 If you are new to robotics or new to the *FIRST* Tech Challenge, then you should consider reviewing the [FTC Blocks Tutorial](https://ftc-docs.firstinspires.org/programming_resources/blocks/Blocks-Tutorial.html) to get familiar with how to use the control system: